 Room Selection place during the spring semester.
 A timeline for the room selection process will be available online on housing.tcnj.edu as well as through email.
 Information sessions are hosted both in person and virtually for residents wishing to remain on campus.
-Currently, housing is guaranteed for all that apply for both first-year and rising-sophomore students.
+All first year and sophomore students who apply by the deadline are guaranteed housing.
 Juniors and seniors must apply for housing and will be offered timeslots based on availability.
 Anyone wishing to reside on campus must apply for housing within the designated period.